 Discover Venice at its most breathtaking as the sun begins to set over the canals.
 There are many opportunities to customise this tour to include more time on a boat, to have more food stops or to even learn to row a boat yourself on the Venetian canals.
 Write to us to customise your tour!

-- €550 for 4 hour guided tour + 1 hour with a private water taxi to see Venice from the water
+- €550 for 4 hour guided tour, 1 hour of which is with a private water taxi to see Venice from the water

 - Suggested times: 4:30 or 5pm-8:30pm or 9pm